I recommend reading: WordPress vs Webflow which one is better?

 Compare the metrics from your newly migrated site to the old site (see step 1).
 If you followed all the steps precisely you should see an uptick in traffic within the first 60 days.

-Stay up to date with the latest trends, insights, and valuable resources delivered straight to your inbox.
-Be among the first to know about new articles, exclusive offers, and exciting updates
+Be among the first to know about new articles, exclusive offers, and exciting updates.